StackStorm/st2docs/docs/source/inquiries.rst

         - "runner_type_list"

-To lock down a specific Inquiry to a set of users or RBAC roles (the latter of which is only available with enterprise features), the ``users`` and ``roles`` parameters should be used.
+To lock down a specific Inquiry to a set of users or RBAC roles (the latter of which is only available with :doc:`enterprise features</install/bwc>`), the ``users`` and ``roles`` parameters should be used.
 These offer additional restriction on a per-Inquiry basis, but they don't remove any restrictions imposed on the aforementioned RBAC settings, if any.
 These parameter-based restrictions are cumulative with any existing RBAC restrictions.

 The ``users`` parameter is a list of users that are permitted to respond to this specific instance of an Inquiry.
 Similarly, ``roles`` controls which RBAC roles (assuming enterprise features) are allowed to respond to this specific Inquiry.
 The default value for both of these parameters is an empty list, which permits all.
 The following ActionChain invokes a ``core.local`` action, passing a list into the ``users`` parameter that specifies only ``st2responduser`` is able to respond:

 .. code-block:: yaml